Bishnu0/RedditAnalyzer/README.md

 **Reddit Analyzer**
 The Reddit Analyzer is a tool designed to monitor and analyze posts on Reddit using the Reddit.NET library.
-It allows users to authenticate with Reddit using their client ID and client secret, then monitors posts in a specified subreddit, providing insights such as the top post and users with the most posts.
+It allows users to authenticate with Reddit using their client ID and client secret, then monitors posts in a specified subreddit, providing insights such as the top post and users with the most posts. please refer to config.txt file for any api info

 Features: